mondash/PocketBugle/PocketBugle/README.md

 ## 🔧 How It Works

-Press your configured key (default: `B`) to spawn a bugle in your hand
+Press your configured key (default: `B`) to summon your bugle to your hand

-Press it again to remove the bugle
+Press it again to dismiss your bugle

-If you already have an item equipped, the bugle won't replace it

 Fully supports [*Virtuoso*][virtuoso], letting you jump into a performance instantly!